Dog First Aid Kit

 (FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 A fully-stocked dog first aid kit is a "must-have" for all dog parents.
 If you have ready access to a first aid kit that is well-stocked and well-organized, you will have that peace of mind that even in cases of emergency, you will be ready to give your dog first aid and care.

 It is not too difficult to put together a basic first aid kit for your dog.
 All you have to do is make a list and then gather all the things on the list, put them in a water-proof container and store it in an easy-to-reach place.
 You should have one kit in your house and one in your car.

-In my own experience, I really find that herbal and homeopathy first aid remedies are invaluable for use in various emergency situations.
-They are easy to use and the remedies will greatly reduce stress and pain suffered by the dog in an emergency.
+In addition to the "basics", also add some natural first aid remedies to your dog's first aid kit.
+They are invaluable for use in various emergency situations, and will greatly reduce stress and pain suffered by the dog in an emergency.

 Here is a first aid kit list that may be of help to you in putting together a kit for your dog.